- Public Works

 Wastewater flows through small lines on your property to the larger, county lines in the street.
 From there the sewage travels by vacuum to a water reclamation facility.
 While there is always flow, it is far from constant.
 There is a large peak in the morning between 6 and 9 a.m.
 There is a lesser peak in the evening between 5 and 7 p.m.
-Each day over a million gallons of wastewater safely reaches the county's facilities to be reclaimed and returned to the environment.
+Each day roughly two million gallons of wastewater safely reaches the county's facilities to be reclaimed and returned to the environment.

 Unfortunately, a blockage in the sewer line or a mechanical malfunction can interfere with this normally quiet, out-of-sight process.
 A blockage in the private or county line causes a backup through floor drains and toilets at the lowest point in your home or business.
 The overflow will continue until the blockage is removed or until sewage is no longer entering the line.

-If there is no cleanout, or if the cleanout cannot be located, you will need to call a plumber to assist you.
+If the blockage is in the customer's line or if there is no cleanout, or if the cleanout cannot be located, you will need to call a plumber to assist you.

 Anything which should not be in a sewer line has the potential of causing a blockage.
 For example:

-Kitchen grease, disposable diapers, and sanitary napkins can accumulate and cause a blockage.
+- Kitchen grease, disposable diapers, and sanitary napkins can accumulate and cause a blockage.

-Tree roots seeking moisture can grow through cracks in the lines, causing a blockage.
+- Tree roots seeking moisture can grow through cracks in the lines, causing a blockage.

-Illegal hookups allow excess water into the lines.
+- Illegal hookups allow excess water into the lines.
 Outside stairwell drains, sump pumps, roof leaders, and drain gutters should never be connected to the sewer system.
 A sewer system is designed to carry a predetermined amount of sewage.
 Rain water not only overloads the system, but also raises the cost of the treatment process.

-As we operate one of the Country's largest vacuum collection systems, it has other problems that are unique to that type of system as well.
+- As we operate one of the Country's largest vacuum collection systems, it has other problems that are unique to that type of system as well.